fb-pixel-img

 Donations and last-minute deals

-Even with technological tweaks and some logistical changes, some food might still not be purchased.
+Even with technological tweaks and some logistical changes, some food might still not be purchased, which will ultimately continue to contribute to supermarket food waste.
 That’s when grocery stores can turn to local community partners that help people struggling to afford food, like food banks or homeless shelters.
 Those organizations will know who needs free food directed their way.

 But grocery stores do have a new option to sell nearly expired food: apps that provide last-minute deals.
 Some, like Too Good To Go, allow grocery stores (and other food sellers) to give serious discounts to buyers willing to show up at the end of the shop’s day and not be picky about what they get.